Boston Erb's Palsy Attorneys

 Different Types of Erb’s Palsy

-- The nerve is damaged, but still connected to the spine (known as a rupture)
+- Rupture: The nerve is damaged but still connected to the spine.

-- The nerve is disconnected from the spine (known as an avulsion)
+- Avulsion: The nerve is disconnected from the spine.

 Signs of Erb’s Palsy